Lab Members

 Ife Ojewuyi

-Ife is a public health professional passionate about advocating for quality healthcare for marginalized populations by supporting community-engaged research and health intervention programs globally and domestically.
-She joined the Lindau Lab in 2023 and is excited to work to address justice and equity issues in health care.
-Before joining the lab, she was an Infection Control Lead for the Contact Tracing Program at the University of Chicago.
+Ife is a public health professional passionate about advocating for quality healthcare by supporting community-engaged research and health intervention programs globally and domestically.
+Before joining the lab in 2023, she was an Infection Control Lead for the Contact Tracing Program at the University of Chicago.
 She has a background working with diverse populations in refugee case management, sleep and circadian science research, infectious disease education, and clinic administration.
 She holds a B.S. in Natural Sciences from the University of Pittsburgh and an MPH in Global Health Program Design, Monitoring, and Evaluation from George Washington University.

 Delaney Romanchick